isaudits/msf-modules/README.md

 These modules may be internally developed or obtained from third parties from internet resources.
 Credit info is maintained for third-party modules

+Symlink or copy into the local user metasploit config directory (e.g. ~/.msf4/) - Note that contents of msfconsole.rc will auto-load on start

 -------------------------------------------------------------------------------

 Matthew C. Jones, CPA, CISA, OSCP